zultron/goldibox/README.md

 # Goldibox.
 Not too hot, not too cold.

-The Goldibox maintains temperature using a thermoelectric device and a controller.
+The Goldibox is an insulated box that maintains temperature using a thermoelectric device and a controller.
 Originally conceived to incubate biological organisms that thrive best within a particular maximum/minimum temperature range, it can both heat and cool to avoid extremes, but still allow variability within a habitable "Goldilocks zone":  not too hot, not too cold, but just right.

 The Goldibox's smart controller exposes a remote, network-connected graphical interface for setting temperatures, checking current state,